 Admiral Charles R. Larson has served as a consultant on defense, foreign policy and education issues to government and industry since retiring from the United States Navy in 1998.
-He served as commander in the Pacific from 1991 to 1994, where he was responsible for 350,000 personnel and the readiness of all U.S. forces in the theater.
+He served as commander in the

+Pacific from 1991 to 1994, where he was responsible for 350,000 personnel and the readiness of all U.S. forces in the theater.
 He was the first naval officer selected to be a White House Fellow and also served as Naval Aide to the President of the United States.
 He was Superintendent of the U.S. Naval Academy, first from 1983 to 1986, and again from 1994 to 1998.
 During his naval career as a qualified nuclear engineer, he had several years experience in naval and commercial shipyards, including submarine construction and reactor defueling.
 His decorations include the Defense Distinguished Service Medal and seven Navy Distinguished Service Medals.
-Admiral Larson is a director of Esterline Technologies Corporation and Edge Technologies, Inc. He also serves on the boards of The Atlantic Council and Anne Arundel Health Systems, Inc.
+Admiral Larson is a director of Esterline Technologies Corporation, Edge Technologies, Inc. and The Atlantic Council.
+He is also Chairman of the Board of the U.S. Naval Academy Foundation, Chairman of Via Global LLC, and a trustee of the Anne Arundel Health Systems, Inc.